Skip to main content

 Maps and the PDF track

-Live maps in the admin area use OpenStreetMap by default.
-Start and end points are colour-coded.
-The PDF service proof embeds the track as a high-quality SVG vector — sharp when printed at any size.
+Live maps in the admin area use OpenStreetMap by default, with start and end points colour-coded.
+The PDF service proof embeds the track as an SVG vector — sharp when printed at any size.